bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 ### Final remarks

-There are many small steps to this project, and starting the day it is assigned and making progress every day is important so that you learning is rewarding and enjoyable.
+There are many small steps to this project, and starting early and making progress every day is important so that you learning is rewarding and enjoyable.
 Coding projects can quickly become overwhelming if put off too long.
 Think one piece at a time, and remember you are not expected to have worked on larger projects before --- this is an opportunity to